-The Budget car rental building site at West Georgia and Homer streets in downtown Vancouver could soon be home to a new building with a daring design.
+The Budget car rental building site at West Georgia and Homer streets in downtown Vancouver will soon be home to a new building with a daring design.

-Developer Westbank and Merrick Architecture are proposing a spectacular, 24-storey office tower made up of several clusters of four-storey, steel-framed cubes, arranged around a central concrete core.
+Developer Westbank, Allied REIT and Merrick Architecture are proposing a spectacular, 24-storey office tower made up of several clusters of four-storey, steel-framed cubes, arranged around a central concrete core.

 The spaces in between the cubes will be home to hydroponic living walls of foliage, as well as water features.
 The building will contain 350,000 square feet of office space, some of which will have glass floors, as well as a soaring four-storey glass lobby.